toddogrin/PatternBuffer/Languages/CSharp/README.md

 ### PatternBufferSchema

 This contains a parser that can read .pb files, and the domain objects describing the contents of the .pb file.
 Both are used by the PatternBufferCompiler to ingest .pb schemas.
+If you want to make your own C# PatternBuffer compiler, this schema library saves you the trouble of parsing the .pb file yourself.

 ### PatternBufferTest
 Exercises the APIs defined in the other libraries.
 Also generates some code into...